ambiesoft/SceneExplorer/README.md

 If you want to make SceneExplorer portable, follow these instructions.
 1. Launch **FolderConfig.exe** and select "Under this folder".
 2. Launch SceneExplorer.exe, open **option**, Check **Use custom database directory**, and enter **Database directory** as *${SCENEEXPLORER_ROOT}/db*.
+3. Or use command-line opton "-d" to specifiy the database directory.
-3. Create a document file in this directory.
+4. Create a document file in this directory.
-4. Create a *.bat file in the directory and write down the script as follow.
+5. Create a *.bat file in the directory and write down the script as follow.
 This example launch **MyApp.scexd**.
 ```
 start "" %~dp0SceneExplorer.exe %~dp0MyApp.scexd
 ```
+6. Or create a shortcut file.

-See *Help -> About Documents* to confirm which files are read.
+See *Help -> About Documents* to confirm which files are used.

 ## Uninstall
 1. Select **[Help] -> [About Document]** and find which directory is used.